Schellenberg3/Schellenberg3/README.md

 Presently, I am a master's student at [Artificially Intelligent Manufacturing Systems (AIMS) Lab](https://cdme.osu.edu/aims-lab) at Ohio State.

+Some of my research interests include:
+-	🧠 Machine learning and reinforcement learning
+-	📸 Image processing and computer vision
+-	👁️‍🗨️ Visuomotor control of robotics
+-	🔁 Sim-to-real transfer

-Please reach out for the most up-to-date overview of my projects and experiences.
+Please reach out and say hi!
+I'm always excited to talk about my project and find ways to collaborate.